GTWBoogie/app_components/README.md

 ## Building

-To build everything from this repository you need to use [Bazel](https://bazel.build/) build system.
+You need a C++ compiler that has support for C++20 features and to build everything from this repository you also have to install [Bazel](https://bazel.build/) build system.

-It should automatically download required CLang compiler version and all dependencies during first build process.

 Building all executables: